-Her biography of Margaret Beaufort, the noblewoman who weathered the Wars of the Roses and gave the Tudor dynasty its claim to the throne, will be published in 2021 by Head of Zeus.
+Her biography of Margaret Beaufort, the noblewoman who weathered the Wars of the Roses and gave the Tudor dynasty its claim to the throne, will be published by Head of Zeus.

 Lauren Johnson has done something extraordinary… Shadow King is the best life of Henry VI now in print: a triumph of elegant and spirited biography, deeply researched and beautifully written.

 Enthrallingly told ...
 [Lauren Johnson] gives us a convincing picture of Henry, a gentle man unsuited to his position, and of his bloody and brutal times ...
 Shadow King is a scholarly work aimed at the common reader – and the common reader is richly rewarded.

 This evocative life of Henry VI shows how betrayal and defeat drove him out of his wits ...
 An involving account of a still undersung saga.

 [Lauren Johnson's] intention is to rediscover the man behind the myths and she has succeeded.
 Johnson has written a long, scrupulously researched book, but an eminently readable one.